saucepoint/solwiss-tournament/README.md

 I'm welcoming improvements and suggestions.
 Open up an issue or [DM me on twitter](https://twitter.com/saucepoint)

-You can see the outstanding work [here](#this-is-a-reference-implementation-thats-still-being-worked-on)
+You can find the outstanding work below

 ---